avventoapps/Telefyna-App/README.md

 - [ ] investigate bumpers missing when loaded from scheduler
 - [ ] handle player idling on stream, resume the play/seekTo
-- [ ] some source error unknown makes the program to switch, retry defaulting back to the program
+- [ ] some source error unknown makes the program to switch, retry defaulting back to the program links
-- [ ] add promos/sweepers/something folder that starts the playout whether in continuing. usable for upnexts: intros folder containing another named by foldername: test symbolic links
+- [ ] support youtube links and streams
 - [ ] add fading mechanisms than cut
 - [ ] look through TODOs
 - [ ] locally backup/download streaming content
-- [ ] Build schedule builder & viewer for the `config.json`
+- [ ] Build schedule GUI builder & viewer for the `config.json`
+- [ ] build reports from audits
 - [ ] write tests
 - [ ] play video with different or additional audio/slave
 - [ ] float another layer on video stream for ads, logo etc